Licorice root by Ray Sahelian, M.D. Health benefit of licorice root extract

 Licorice is a plant that grows in southern Europe, Asia, and the Mediterranean.
 The dried licorice roots and underground stems are used in herbal remedies.
 In China, licorice root is used for stomach ulcers, dry cough and to detoxify other herbs and drugs.

 Licorice has compounds that can enhance the immune system, provide antioxidant support, support healthy levels of cholesterol, and thin the blood.
-Licorice may even support brain power (see below).
+It may even support brain power (see below).
 Licorice appears to play some role in peptic ulcers.

 What's in Licorice Root?

 High doses of licorice when used daily over a prolonged period can cause a fluid imbalance in the body, involving salt, potassium, and water metabolism.
 Licorice-associated hypertension is thought to be due to increased renal sodium retention.
-The active compound of licorice, glycyrrhetinic acid, inhibits renal 11beta-hydroxysteroid dehydrogenase type 2 and by that mechanism increases access of cortisol to the mineralocorticoid receptor that causes renal sodium retention and potassium loss.
+The active compound glycyrrhetinic acid inhibits renal 11beta-hydroxysteroid dehydrogenase type 2 and by that mechanism increases access of cortisol to the mineralocorticoid receptor that causes renal sodium retention and potassium loss.
 Basically this means that too much licorice used for prolonged periods leads to loss of potassium in the urine and the retention of sodium.
 Sometimes this is described as

 pseudoaldosteronism.